Medical Cannabis Information for Parents/Legal Guardians and Caregivers

 Parents or legal guardians may be asked for proof of identity when picking up medical cannabis.

-For the purpose of this program, a Caregiver is a person designated to assist a registered patient whose certifying health care practitioner has also certified the patient's need for help to administer medication or acquire medical cannabis from a distribution facility due to a disability; and is authorized by the Commissioner to assist the patient with the use of medical cannabis.
+For the purpose of this program, a Caregiver is a person designated to assist a registered patient whose certifying health care practitioner has also certified the patient's need for assistance in administering medical cannabis or obtaining medical cannabis from a Cannabis Patient Center.

 Click the graphic to see a larger version.